department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/pre-need/after-you-apply.md

 #### What should I do while I wait?

-You don't need to do anything while you wait.
+You don’t need to do anything while you wait.
 We'll contact you if we need more information to make a decision.

 <br>